 - The first thing we need to do is marinate the chicken.
-To do this, mix 1 ½ tablespoon of soy sauce, 1 ½ tablespoon of white vinegar, and 1 tablespoon of honey in a medium-sized bowl.
-Add the chicken, cover with plastic wrap and refrigerate for at least 30 mins to 2 hours.
+To do this, mix 1 ½ tablespoons of soy sauce, 1 ½ tablespoons of white vinegar, and 1 tablespoon of honey in a medium-sized bowl.
+Add the chicken, cover with plastic wrap, and refrigerate for at least 30 mins to 2 hours.
 The longer, the better.

 - In a large skillet, heat 1 tablespoon of olive oil plus 1 teaspoon of sesame oil.
 When hot, saute the minced garlic and freshly grated ginger for about a minute.
 Add the chicken and cook until cooked through about 4 minutes.

 - Mix in the red bell pepper, sliced onion, snow peas, and black pepper.
 Cook for another 4 minutes.